Risk Factors

 You are encouraged to review these risk factors as well as those presented in our filing with the Securities and Exchange Commission.

-- the receipt of FDA approval and the successful commercialization by future licensees, yet to be identified and obtained, of products utilizing our LIMITx™ Technology and our ability to commercialize our Impede® Technology without infringing the patents and other intellectual property rights of third parties, of which no assurance can be given.
+- (i) the receipt of monthly license payments from AD Pharma for the entire period ending July 31, 2021; (ii) our receipt of milestone payments and royalties relating to our LIMITx™ Technology products in development from AD Pharma and future licensees, of which no assurance can be given; (iii) renegotiation of the AD Pharma Agreement to extend the FDA Filing Acceptance Date beyond July 2021; and (iv) the receipt of FDA approval and the successful commercialization by future licensees, yet to be identified and obtained, of products utilizing our LIMITx™ Technology and our ability to commercialize all our Impede® and LIMITx™ Technology products without infringing the patents and other intellectual property rights of third parties, of which no assurance can be given.

 - the relative advantages and disadvantages of our products compared to competitive products;